UP court dismisses case against singer Neha Singh Rathore for posts about Pahalgam attack

 Ekta Singh highlighted a mandate in this legislation, which provides that no complaint can be made by a public prosecutor under sub-section (2) except with a previous sanction from the Centre or a state government, Live Law reported.

-The court said that in the current case, an instant complaint by Shivendra Singh could not have been filed without obtaining the appropriate sanction, according to Live Law.
+The court said that in the current case, an instant complaint could not have been filed without obtaining the appropriate sanction, according to Live Law.

 The court applied a similar reasoning to the allegations in the complaint that Rathore had committed acts falling under Chapter VII of the Bharatiya Nyaya Sanhita, which deals with offences against the state.
 Here too, prior sanction was required from the Centre or a state government.